WickedDevice/CO2Monitor/README.md

 In `header.h` there are two pin layouts defined: One for when the new Air Quality Egg shield is attached, and one without it.
 Which of these is selected is determined by whether `WITH_SHIELD` is `true` or `false`.

-If you're using a WildFire V3, you'll need to remove R16 (the resitor), or Serial1's receive pin won't work.
+If you're using a WildFire V3, you'll need to remove the RFM69 or R16 (the resitor), because the RFM69 uses the same pin as Serial1's receive line.
 This is because pin D2 doubles as an interrupt pin and is used by the RFM69.

 Here are the pin connections, with and without the shield attached:
 (Pins are counter-clockwise starting from the barrel jack on the WildFire)